Deployment strategy

 cp deployment/.env.example deployment/.env

-you can find the example here: deployment/.env.example
+You can find the example here: deployment/.env.example

 Edit